CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 Development environment
 =======================

-This section describes two main tasks for plugin development: :ref:`tutorial-environment` and :ref:`tutorial-repo` to manage code changes and its versions.
+This section describes two main tasks for plugin development: :ref:`tutorial-environment` and :ref:`tutorial-repo` to manage code changes and versions.

 .. _tutorial-environment: